dmbarbour/wikilon/docs/ABC_Minimalist.md

 Potential benefits:

-* easily evaluate and cache computations without context
+* evaluate without context, no 'input' setup
+* no need to specialize a partial evaluator
+* every definition in a codebase doubles as test
+* evaluate many fragments of program in parallel
+* can evaluate in presence of unrecognized tokens
-* renders and views can focus on a common program type
+* rendering may focus on only one type of value
-* easy to animate, whole programs changing over time
-* easy to debug, can easily 'see' whole program state
-* pipeline processing implicit, much latent parallelism
+* render evaluated output for every page/cell
+* potential to animate evaluation by quota or gate
+* debugging simplified, view of program under eval
-* just one type simplifies compaction, stowage, sharing
+* stowage simplified, just one type to handle

 This idea for a minimalist ABC seems very promising.

-I contemplated a few of my concerns below, including systems integration, control of behavior, error detection, and performance.
-But I'm satisfied minimalist ABC is better or at least no worse than the original flavor in each of those categories.
+After contemplating my concerns below, I think minimalist ABC is better in many areas than normal ABC, and no worse in others.
+These areas include systems integration (e.g. data input and extraction), control and scoping of behavior, error detection, and performance.

 ## The Bytecode